Gentian Selmani: Spells in Turkey

 In August 2019, Selmani joined Turkish side Menemenspor in the TFF First League, inking a two-year contract.

 In January 2021, Selmani signed with fellow First League side Boluspor.

 Laçi return

 On 1 February 2023, Selmani made a surprise return to Laçi by signing a deal until the end of 2022–23 season.

+Tirana

+On 6 June 2023, Tirana signed with Selmani on a one-year contract.

 International career

 Under-17

 Selmani was called up by Albania national under-17 football team coach Džemal Mustedanagić to participate in the 2015 UEFA European Under-17 Championship qualifying round on match-dates 8–13 October 2014.
 He debuted in international level for Albania U17 in the closing group match against San Marino U17 by playing the full 80-minutes match which finished in a 5–1 victory but anyway were not enough as Albania U17 were eliminated since the second match as they lost both first group matches.
 For two other matches, Selmani was an unused substitute as a second choice behind the PAOK FC academy goalkeeper Jorgo Muça.